hww/varp_art_manager/README.md

 public class ArtPrimitive : MonoBehaviour
 {
-    public EArtGroup artGroup;        // Select the art group of this object public EArtCategory artCategory;  // Select the art group of this object
+    public EArtGroup artGroup;        // Select the art group of this object public EArtCategory artCategory;  // Select the art category of this object

     public ArtGroup GetArtGroup()
     {